0nix/ggj21/twine/scriptstuff.md

 You observe Hassel break the silence.
 "I wish you'd tell me what's the rush in getting an exit visa.
 I know it's important, but these things th-the-they take time."

 "I hope you're not one of those tattletale stooges in the Party who tell on every Dick and Jane in hopes to get a promotion.
 You're in too deep for that.
-I just want to leave in the same train you do.
-And for that I cook your meals, and I please you in bed.
-A fair agreement, I would say." <- Evasive language indicates subversive machinations.
-Ms. Leitzka is plying services  in exchange for an exit visa.
+I just want to leave in the same train you do."

 You observe that after this conversation, Hassel does not say a word.
 Neither does Leitzka.
 They both retire to their rooms, with no further activity of note.